 Describe your personal struggle to live full of God's Spirit since you have become a Christian.
 How has what other Christians taught you either helped or hurt you in living by the leading of the Holy Spirit?
 What experiences has God used to build up your dependence upon the Holy Spirit?
 Is this process related to your spiritual disciplines at all (e.g. devotions, prayer, fasting, meditation, etc.)?

 List your strongest and weakest area out of the list of seven.
 1) Thank the Lord for the strongest area.
 Describe why that is your strongest area.
 2) Thank the Lord that He wants to make you stronger in this weakest area.
 Write out at least two ways you would respond differently if you were led by the Lord more in this area.
 Write out a prayer asking Him to help you grow in this area.

 C) Isaiah 11:3-5 The Walk of the Christian

 Most of BFF articles such as this one is nicely formatted for printing.
-Check out the great number of articles on the BFF Discipleship Training DVDs all for one low cost.
+Check out the great number of articles on the BFF Discipleship Training Libraries all for one low cost.
 Make sure you check out the deal!